emmz3230/Routing-Controller-Doc/docs/More-Examples/Throw-HTTP-errors.md

 # Throw HTTP errors

-If you want to return errors with specific error codes, there is an easy way:
+If you want to return errors with specific error codes, An easy way exists:

 ```
 @Get("/users/:id")